segmentio/segment-docs/src/connections/spec/mobile.md

 ### Install Attributed

 When Segment or an integrated partner can discern the source of an install, we'll collect an `Install Attributed` event.
-This event may be sent to Segment via server-to-server connection from your attribution provider, or directly on the device via packaged destinations.
+This event may be sent to Segment using server-to-server connection from your attribution provider, or directly on the device using packaged destinations.
 In either case, this will happen **after** install, and does not apply to all installs, which is why it is a discrete event.

 {% comment %} api-example '{ "userId": "019mr8mf4r", "action": "track", "event": "Install Attributed", "properties": { "provider": "Tune/Kochava/Branch/AppsFlyer", "campaign": { "source": "Network/FB/AdWords/MoPub/Source", "name": "Campaign Name", "content": "Organic Content Title", "ad_creative": "Red Hello World Ad", "ad_group": "Red Ones" }}}'}}} {% endcomment %}